ssongssu/rangebet/DEVELOPMENT_GUIDELINES.md

   - User accounts and profiles
   - Chat messages
   - Game history
-- Firebase hosting is configured in firebase.json
+- Firebase hosting is configured in firebase.json to deploy from root
-- Deployment does NOT use the public folder
+- No public directory is used for deployment

 ## Common Issues & Solutions